faenrandir/a_careful_examination/documents/questions/questions.md

     > 33 Thus Satan thinketh to overpower your testimony in this generation, that the work may not come forth in this generation.

 [^polygamy_justification]: Verses 7, 18, and 19 of section 132 emphasize the importance of the person holding Priesthood keys for the justification of any covenant.
 Apologists have suggested that these may override the requirements outlined in verse 61.
 However, verses 18 and 19 also emphasize the importance of following the words of the Lord: "if that covenant is not by me or by my word, which is my law" and "if a man marry a wife by my word, which is my law".
 Do verses 7, 18, and 19 override the requirements outlined in verse 61, or do they underscore the importance of verse 61 (i.e., the coventant must be by His word)?

+[^partition_algorithm]: The algorithm members often use for dealing with difficult problems with history or doctrine is that everything good and wonderful done or said by leaders or members is motivated by God and is evidence of the truthfulness of the LDS Church while everything that falls short of the ideal is considered the failings of man (e.g., "speaking as man" or "the church is perfect but the people aren't").
+It’s an extremely powerful [partitioning algorithm](https://stackoverflow.com/a/4578605/422075).
+The LDS Church comes out looking divine---no matter what difficult history a person may be exposed to---_by algorithmic definition_.

+    The problem with this algorithm is that it may be too powerful---any institution to which we apply it will also suddenly appear divine.
+A Jehovah's Witness defends their organization in similar terms:

+    > Every person in this organization---every one of Jehovah’s Witnesses including the governing body---we're all imperfect and thus we are subject to making mistakes.
+Which means that if you look hard enough, all you will see instead of seeing these amazing things that Jehovah is accomplishing and our tremendous privilege of being part of it, all we are going to see is the errors of men.
+But when we focus on the good, on the guidance and loving support that we’ve received, aren’t we moved with appreciation to cleave to this body of fellow worshipers.
+And just look at what Jehovah is accomplishing by means of his imperfect servants.
+There is no other organization on earth providing spiritual food like the one that we belong to.
+When we look at all of this, how could we possibly let the failings of just a few people undermine this overwhelming proof of Jehova’s backing?
+[2016 “remain loyal to jehovah” regional conference](https://www.youtube.com/watch?v=c7GYXS5lhPc)

+    And a Catholic speaking about her Bishops as she defends the Catholic doctrine of forbidding birth control:

+    > Bishops are not CEO’s; they are stand-ins for Christ.
+The relation of a bishop to the people is not analogous to any ‘power’ relationships in the secular world.
+They are human and prone to mistakes, but they are also a way that God speaks to the world.
+Bishops serve lay Catholics by standing up for our beliefs, as they are doing now.
+I am glad that when the world wants to know “what Catholics think” there is a clear way to find out.
+I am grateful for the leadership of our bishops in these recent weeks. [source](https://www.onfaith.co/onfaith/2012/02/22/in-defense-of-the-catholic-church/11150)

+[^no_error]:  The idea that there is no error in the revelations taught by a prophet or that we ought to follow what a prophet teaches regardless of its accuracy is suggested frequently in the LDS Church.

+    * “I have never yet preached a sermon and sent it out to the children of men, that they may not call scripture” ([Brigham Young](https://www.lds.org/manual/teachings-of-the-living-prophets-student-manual/chapter-2-the-living-prophet-the-president-of-the-church?lang=eng))
+    * "Sometimes there are those who haggle over words.
+They might say the prophet gave us counsel but that we are not obligated to follow it unless he says it is a commandment.
+But the Lord says of the Prophet Joseph, 'Thou shalt give heed unto all his words and commandments which he shall give unto you'" ([Ezra Taft Benson](https://www.lds.org/manual/teachings-of-the-living-prophets-student-manual/chapter-2-the-living-prophet-the-president-of-the-church?lang=eng))
+    * As an Apostle of the Lord Jesus Christ and as one who has seen firsthand the councils and workings of this Church, I bear solemn witness that no decision of significance affecting this Church or its members is ever made without earnestly seeking the inspiration, guidance, and approbation of our Eternal Father.
+This is the Church of Jesus Christ.
+God will not allow His Church to drift from its appointed course or fail to fulfill its divine destiny. ([Dieter F. Uchtdorf](https://www.lds.org/general-conference/2013/10/come-join-with-us?lang=eng))
+    * "I do not acknowledge that I designedly lead this people astray one hair’s breadth from the truth, and I do not knowingly do a wrong" ([Brigham Young](https://www.fairmormon.org/answers/Mormonism_and_doctrine/Prophets_are_not_infallible))
+    * "...We will not and ... cannot lead you astray." ([M. Russell Ballard](https://www.lds.org/general-conference/2014/10/stay-in-the-boat-and-hold-on?lang=eng))
+    * "There is no error in the revelations Joseph taught!" - Apostle Neal A. Maxwell, Sermons Not Spoken, p.6